manuelkasper/AS-Stats/README.md

   	  internally (e.g. for RRD DS names)
   	- a human-readable description (will appear in the generated graphs)
   	- a color code for the graphs (HTML style, 6 hex digits)
+  	- the sampling rate (or 1 if you're not using sampling on the router)

   See the example file provided (knownlinks) for the format.
   __Important: you must use tabs, not spaces, to separate fields!__